luanjunqing/SimilarImage/readme.md

 ## Description
 This module is for the similar image search using the Histogram Intersection.
 This module is dependent on the PIL(Pillow).
-Use this:

 ## Requirements
 * Python3.4